OpeningDesign/ULI-44_E_Mifflin-Suite_802/Program and Ongoing Notes - ULI - 44 - Suite 802.md

 - Ceiling: Two options potentially
 	- 1.Existing ACT grid to be used as feasible or...
 		- *"Remove existing office walls, patch ceiling between and add a bulkhead to transition to the higher ceiling area to avoid replacement of entire ceiling."*
-			- this might be more hassle than it worth with a bunch of miss aligned grids and grids at different elevations off the floor.
-				- It sounds as ULI is more open to new ACT tile.
 			-  ULI will do selective removal of ACT tiles within the next couple days so OD can do an extensive survey of existing conditions.
 				- Open to the potential of exposing the concete ceiling, but dependent on existing conditions.
 Will most likely not be entire ceiling, however, as too many hard surfaces will create an echoey office.
-	- 2.Or perhaps remove ACT and paint (darker color) the exposed concrete and ductwork.
+					- Whatever we do here, 'cost effectiveness' is the name of the game. :)
 - Lighting
 	 - we will not reuse existing 2x4 fixtures.
 		 - ULI will send cutsheet of 2x4 they prefer.